Penkace/MGTModel/README.md

 ### Prepare your data

+We provide samples of our data in the `./Data` folder.
 The input of our model is as follows:

 * `graph_edges` includes the edges of each time step.
 The shape is [Time_num x 2 x Edge_num].
 Time_num is the number of time steps.
 Edge_num is the number of the edge in this time step.
 * `edge_date` is the time step corresponding to each edge and the length is equal to the number of all edges.